ArakelTheDragon/Library_Other/README.md

 19. Speedtest-master.zip Upload the unzipped files to your host, make sure the hosts supports js, css and is fast enough for downloading files for the speedtest.
 Test at cfctools.unaux.com/speedtest

 20. Web_Tool_OnlineCalc a simple calc, can be found at http://cfctools.unaux.com/calc/

+21. ESP8266_Repeater.zip A WiFi Mesh Repeaterm can be meshed or with a separate WiFi network, meshed devices have the same WiFi name and password as the original WiFi, they just boost the signal, NOT mesh devices have a different name than the original WiFi